How smart home tech can add value to your home

 Upgrading to smart storage heaters

-If you’ve got old storage heaters in your home, it’s a good idea to upgrade to smarter ones – like Dimplex Quantum.
+If you’ve got old storage heaters in your home, it’s a good idea to upgrade to smarter ones.

-If you’re interested in upgrading your heaters to the most energy-efficient ones around (in our humble opinion), just tell us, and we’ll call you back.
+If you’re interested in upgrading your heaters to the most energy-efficient ones around, check out our handy guide to smart storage heaters.

 Why smart homes are the future